mbecker-databay/ILIAS/src/DomainLevelAPI/README.md

 ## Making the API

 Phew, so using it is really easy.
-But worry not, we didn't just dump all the complexity on you.
+But worry not, we didn't just dump all the complexity on you developers.
 Making your domain level actions and data available is not hard, either.
 We keep this intentionally simple so you have very little hinderance to make much of your API available.
 We even violate some coding best practices for you!
 We're heavily committed.

 You have a little more to do than your future consumers, still, but that's not a surprise.
 It's three classes at the minimum for each command or query.
 The first class you create is the request object, the other one is the command handler, who handles said request, which is a command or query.
 Finally, you want to return a response object.

 ## The Request Object

-As stated above, the request objects are value objects and immutable.
-This means that we must make sure they are always valid and legit, which leads to quite some things happening in the constructor.
-It's a bit against the grain of current programming habits to have a big constructor, but it's inherent to value objects and the more complex the type it represents, the more checking takes place.
+As stated above, the request objects are value objects.
+This means that we must make sure they are always valid and legit by running them through a security layer.

 Let's have a look at this one: